pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 brevity, we restrict ourselves to these languages here.

 A key focus for binary packaging systems is _maintaining binary compatibility_.
-If the packagers are not successful in maintaining that compability, we then get an _ABI break_, which can lead to crashes, segfaults, corrupted data etc.
+If the packagers are not successful in maintaining that compatibility, we then get an _ABI break_, which can lead to crashes, segfaults, corrupted data etc.
 Unsurprisingly, a lot of effort goes into avoiding them.